stormpath/stormpath-sdk-php/README.md

 When resources are found using the find() method of the Resource Manager they are initialized and fetched immediatly.
 When Resources are part of a collection they are lazy loaded so the Resource is not fetched from the server until it is acted upon through a getter, setter, or Resource Manager action.

-The Resource Manager is a Doctrine Object Manager.
 Multiple Resources may be set for insert, update, or delete and all acted upon when the Resource Manager is flush(); ed.
 To queue a Resource for addition or update use ``` $resourceManager->persist($resource); ```  To queue a Resource for deletion use ``` $resourceManager->remove($resource); ```

 See the [Stormpath Product Guide](https://www.stormpath.com/docs/php/product-guide) and the [Stormpath REST API](http://www.stormpath.com/docs/rest/api) for details on everything this client implements.